unascribed-archive/Visage/README.md

 ## Benchmarking
 Visage includes an extremely simple benchmark that renders as many skins as possible in 5 seconds and reports how many skins it was able to render.
-You can invoke it by running `java -jar Visage2.jar --benchmark`.
+You can invoke it by running `java -jar Visage.jar --benchmark`.

 ## Setup